Marvin Ekpiteta: Leyton Orient

 On 31 January 2018, Ekpiteta signed for National League club Leyton Orient on a 2 1/2-year contract, being loaned back to East Thurrock as part of the deal.
 After three games back on loan at East Thurrock, Ekpiteta was recalled from the club, making his Leyton Orient debut in a 1–0 loss away to Dover Athletic on 3 March 2018.
 On 9 March 2019, Ekpiteta scored the winner for Leyton Orient in a 1–0 win against Wrexham, which saw Orient replace Wrexham at the top of the National League.
 At the end of the season, Leyton Orient gained promotion, with Ekpiteta making his Football League debut on 3 August 2019 in a 1–0 win against Cheltenham Town.

 Blackpool

 Ekpiteta signed a two-year contract with Blackpool on 8 July 2020.
 He scored his first goal for Blackpool in a 5–0 win over Wigan Athletic on 27 January 2021.
 He signed another two-year contract with the club on 8 March 2022.
 Ekpiteta was named Blackpool's player of the season for the 2021–22 season by both the club supporters and his teammates.

 On 7 May 2024, Blackpool announced the player would be leaving the club in the summer when his contract expired.

 Hibernian

 On 28 June 2024, Ekpiteta agreed to join Scottish Premiership club Hibernian on a three-year deal.

 Milton Keynes Dons

 On 8 August 2025, Ekpiteta returned to England, joining League Two club Milton Keynes Dons for an undisclosed fee.
 He made his debut a day later, coming on as a 78th-minute substitute in a 2–0 away win over Barrow.
+Ekpiteta scored his first goal for the club on 31 January 2026 in a 2–2 draw away to Grimsby Town.

+Following an impressive first season in which he featured 41 times and scored 6 goals, Ekpiteta achieved the third promotion of his career as the club finished in second place.